Exploration-Lab/CJPE/README.md

 [![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc/4.0/)

-However, the ILDC dataset and CJPE software follows [CC-BY-NC](CC-BY-NC-SA-4.0) license.
+The ILDC dataset and CJPE software follows [CC-BY-NC](CC-BY-NC-SA-4.0) license.
 Thus, users can share and adapt our dataset if they give credit to us and do not use our dataset for any commercial purposes.

 ## Citation